Weedshaker/PeerWebSite/README.md

 2. **Activate Live Session & Copy Link**: *(Sometimes unstable due to causes of ICE failed or other issues with WebRTC, require a reload or use Webtorrent/Snapshot.)* This opens a session/peer to peer room where your audience can join and see your changes in real time.
 Your site will not be reachable, once you close your browser tab. *You could have a two way communication, if you join the room/site not through the link with hash but manually put the channel name into the input field.*

-3. **Take Snapshot & Copy Link**: This bundles all your text and files into a WebTorrent.
-Which is like a snapshot of your site to share.
-Your link with the content stays accessible as long as at least one person has your sites WebTorrent active.
+3. **Take Snapshot & Copy Link**: This bundles all your text and files into a WebTorrent or IPFS depending which you choose.
+This is like a snapshot of your site to share.
+Your link with the content stays accessible as long as at least one person has your sites WebTorrent active ([IPFS](https://ipfs.io/)S will spread it into the blockchain).
 More info about WebTorrents can be found [here](https://webtorrent.io/).
 In case you need to memorize a generated snapshot link, simply use [tinyurl](https://tinyurl.com/), there you can convert your long https://peerweb.site/#magnet:?xt=urn:btih:a... url into a tiny url, which is easy to remember.

 4. **Download Files**: To download a picture -> double click.
 To download a video -> long press.
 (Default behaviors vary between different browsers and devices. *These possibly conflict.*)